 MaxSine Active Filter is made for the compensation of harmonic currents and reactive power.
 Electrical equipment connected to networks with non-linear voltage-current characteristics form harmonic currents that cause harmonic voltages in network impedances, this adds to the fundamental system voltage and results in voltage distortion.
 It is then transferred to all electrical equipment connected to the network, leading to higher thermal loading of motors, transformers, capacitors, switchgear and cabling.
 Some electrical equipment develop more audible noise when supplied with distorted voltage.
 Sensitive electronic protection, control and ripple control systems are likely not to properly operate when supplied with distorted voltage.
 MaxSine Active Filter is THE most effective way to eliminate harmonics.
 It is based on a patented Direct Phase Current Control (DPCC) technology.
 It will provide your network with an efficient harmonic reduction and reactive power compensation.

 Thyristor-switched capacitor banks for power factor compensation of fast varying loads

-The ABB's Dynacomp low-voltage thyristor-switched capacitor banks are used for ultra-rapid transient free power factor compensation due to fast varying or large low-voltage connected loads, giving additional benefits of transient-free compensation and voltage dip minimization.
-With ABB's Dynacomp technology large capacitor steps can be connected to the network very fast.
+The Hitachi Energy's Dynacomp low-voltage thyristor-switched capacitor banks are used for ultra-rapid transient free power factor compensation due to fast varying or large low-voltage connected loads, giving additional benefits of transient-free compensation and voltage dip minimization.
+With Hitachi Energy's Dynacomp technology large capacitor steps can be connected to the network very fast.
 By using a step-up transformer the Dynacomp can be used for capacitive compensation in medium-voltage installations too.

 The Dynacomp low-voltage thyristor-switched capacitor banks can be used in any applications requiring short response times, large number of operations, transient free switching or large amount of reactive power.